-The study has shown that the germination percentage of A. africana improved significantly with the sowing media and seed weight especially sawdust, river sand, and large seed weight.
+The study has shown that the germination percentage of A. africana improved significantly with the sowing media and seed weight especially river sand, sawdust, and large seed weight.
 The increase in all parameters assessed within twelve weeks of study indicated that quantitative changes had occurred.
 This was also confirmed by the biomass yield assessment.
-Afzelia africana performed well in large seed weight compared to small seed weight in height growth, leaf production, stem diameter and dry matter yield.

-It is therefore recommended that Afzelia africana seedling should be raised at nursery stage on sawdust medium using large weighted seed for vigorous seedlings with rapid growth for plantation establishment.
+It is therefore recommended that A. africana seedling should be raised at nursery stage on river sand medium using large weighted seed for vigorous seedlings with rapid growth for plantation establishment.